ligato/docs/docs/user-guide/quickstart.md

 - [VPP CLI](#53-vpp-cli)
 <br></br>
 - [Agentctl](#54-agentctl)

+!!!
+Note
+    Northbound (NB) refers to the communication between external clients and a VPP agent.
+You manage the desired VPP agent configuration across the NB.<br></br>Southbound (SB) refers to the communication between the VPP agent and VPP data plane.
+VPP data plane events, notifications and running configuration dumps occur across the SB.

 ---

 ### 5.1 etcdctl

+etcdctl lets you put and get NB configuration data between an etcd data store and the VPP agent.

+!!!
+Note
+    If you prefer to use REST to manage VPP agent configuration data, skip this sub-section and go to [5.2](#52-rest-api).

 VPP agent entries in the etcd data store use a prefix of `/vnf-agent/`.